Srđan Dizdarević: Human rights activist

 The nationalist parties are blocking all evolution of the country, in fear of losing power.
 The religious authorities support them, and those that oppose nationalism, the emerging civil society, still don't have enough weight to make themselves be heard. (...)
 There is no democracy in Bosnia and Herzegovina, not even at Constitutional level, since the inhabitants of the country are not considered as citizens, but as members of predetermined ethnic community.

 Following his engagement for a civic and non-nationalist Bosnia and Herzegovina, in 2008 he took part together with director Danis Tanović in the launch of the Naša Stranka party, which nevertheless remained marginal in the following elections.

 Personal life

 Srđan Dizdarević married Dubravka Doda on 12 August 1972.
 She preceded him in death by seven months, dying on 18 July 2015.
-Together they had two children; a daughter Sandra, and a son Davorin.
+Together they had two children, daughter Sandra and son Davorin.

 Death

-Dizdarević died at age 63 of a severe pneumonia in Sarajevo on 16 February 2016.
+Dizdarević died at age 63 of severe pneumonia in Sarajevo on 16 February 2016.
 He was buried 20 February 2016 in Sarajevo's Bare Cemetery.